 The Learning Resource Center - Library (LRC) provides print and non-print resources and services for students and faculty, including access to the Internet.
 Materials are selected to serve the curricular, vocational, and recreational needs of the college community.
-A trained staff of professional librarians is available to aid students in locating and using these materials.
-The Sweetwater campus houses the main library for TSTC West Texas and the Abilene, Breckenridge and Brownwood centers have branch libraries.
+A professional librarian and library assistants are available to aid students in locating and using these materials.
+The Sweetwater campus houses the main library for TSTC West Texas and the Abilene, Breckenridge and Brownwood campuses have branch libraries.

 Resources available include books, periodicals, computers, online databases, Internet access, computer software, DVDs and videos.
-Services include library orientation, reference help, web video conferencing with librarians, and inter-library loans.
+Services include library orientation, reference help and inter-library loans.
 Students must clear their LRC records before the end of each semester.
 Official transcripts are not released and registration for subsequent semesters may not be allowed until all obligations are met.